-Ube donuts have gained prominence as international flavors became more sought after and gourmet donuts have become more mainstream.
+Ube donuts (also ube doughnuts) have gained prominence as international flavors became more sought after and gourmet doughnuts have become more mainstream.
 With their vibrant purple hues, these donuts easily stand out from the crowd.
 But it’s not just their looks that get people’s attention.
 Their sweet and subtle nutty flavors combined with a creamy mouthfeel make for many a return customer.

 Fried dough has taken many forms in different cuisines, from Mexican churros to Italian zeppole.
 However, the classic round doughnut is one of the most popular forms of fried dough throughout the world.
 Due to this expansive demand for doughnuts (more commonly spelled “donuts” in America), a wider spectrum of flavors has arisen, particularly in the 2010s as the rainbow colored food trend took off.

 To appease broadening palates, many gourmet donut shops have expanded their flavor offerings to include more flavors from different countries and their cuisines.
-Ube donuts, among other ube-flavored desserts, are some the largest beneficiaries of this global culinary movement.
+Ube donuts, among other desserts containing the sweet purple yam, are some the largest beneficiaries of this global culinary movement.

 How do they get that purple color?